czipperz/tesh/README.md

 [the Tracy manual]: https://bitbucket.com/wolfpld/tracy/downloads/tracy.pdf

-First we have to build the Tracy configuration of tesh and build the Tracy profiler.
-Then run the profiler, and finally run the Tracy build of tesh.
+First we have to build the Tracy configuration of Tesh and build the Tracy profiler.
+Then run the profiler, and finally run the Tracy build of Tesh.

-Build tesh with Tracy enabled:
+Build Tesh with Tracy enabled:
 ```
 ./build-tracy
 ```